Line Drawing Guided Progressive Inpainting of Mural Damage: Methodology

 \subsection{Overview}

+In mural inpainting, we adopt line drawings as expert knowledge as they represent the structure of a paint and play a definitive role in terms of semantics.
 Figure~\ref{fig:networkstructure} illustrates our approach.
 Given a mask image, we combine it with the corresponding line drawing as the input of the structure reconstruction generator (G1).
-Then, it fills the missing regions, and the generated image is concatenated with the irregular mask as the input of the color correction generator (G2), which will evaluate the residual adjustments to reduce the color difference.
-Finally, the inpainted image is obtained, where the pixels in the missing regions are adjusted appropriately while the outside pixels restored to the proper values.
+Then, it fills the missing regions, and the generated image is concatenated with the irregular mask as the input of the color correction generator (G2), which will evaluate the residual adjustments to reduce the color bias.
+Finally, the inpainted image is obtained, where the pixels in the missing regions are adjusted appropriately to the outside pixels.

 The input of our network model includes a mural image, a line drawing, and a mask.
 The mask indicates the missing region to be recovered.
 In the first stage, we generate an overall well-structured result by the structure reconstruction network (SRN), and then rectify the local hole-region by the color correction network (CCN) in the second stage.
 Therefore, the masked image and line drawing are the input to SRN, and the mask channel is the input to CCN.